 On 20 January 1960, Prisoner AZ-1441 Frank Morris disembarked from a Police Motor Launch and entered Alcatraz for the first time.
 He had been sent to ‘The Rock’ as a repeat absconder not that its reputation as a lock-up impressed him.
 He had been in and out of various institutions since the age of thirteen and knew the prison system well.
 There was little about Alcatraz he found particularly daunting.
 It was just another prison to escape from.

-He had had been born in Washington D.C on 1 September 1926, and had led a life a crime since boyhood petty theft and peddling drugs before moving onto armed robbery.
+He had had been born in Washington D.C in 1926 and had led a life a crime since boyhood petty theft and peddling drugs before moving onto armed robbery.
 Though he’d had little formal education he was highly intelligent and had an I.Q of 133 which is in the top 3%.
 This had been noted by the Prison Authorities and he was placed under close watch.

 Instead of depending upon West he teamed up with the brothers John and Clarence Anglin who he knew from their time together in Florida State Prison.
 What they may have lacked in intelligence they made up for in cunning, and they were loyal and could be trusted.

 The escape plan itself was an elaborate one and was more than two years in preparation: they would tunnel out of their cells via the air vent and then make their way to the prison roof from there they could lower themselves over the outer wall.
 Escaping from the prison itself wasn’t the real problem however, making it to San Francisco was.

 They stole tools from the prison workshop to help with the tunnelling and managed to gather through barter or theft enough raincoats to make life-preservers and a raft.